dive-tv/dive-api-doc/static/index.html.md

 search: false
 ---
-# Dive 3rd party APIs documentation
+# Dive 3rd party APIs & SDKs documentation

-Welcome to Dive's 3rd party APIs documentation home.
+Welcome to Dive's 3rd party APIs and SDKs documentation home.

 Dive Experience Amplifier and Dive Ad Resonance APIs are a thorough set of services and SDKs which aim to enable Dive’s real-time experience and contextual metadata on third parties’ systems.